Joonpark13/serif.nu/docs/CONTRIBUTING.md

 npm install
 ```

-Set the necessary environment variables, then `npm start` will run the development environment.
+`npm start` will run the development environment.
 See the [reference document](REFERENCE.md) for more commands.

 ### Development